CCampanaro2003/Final-Project/README.md

 done

-To use this command you must type ./myscript.sh
+To use this command you must type ./myscript.sh then hit enter and the result is that it will print the numbers 1 through 50 on the terminal.
+# Addidional Notes

+What this project has taught me is how to create a bash script and also how to use GitHub.